eightynine77/bulk-downloader/README.md

 # bulk downloader
-download files in bulk
+download files in bulk.

+## download
+if you don't want to use the downloader.py script with python, you can use the compiled c# version of the script, c#-downloader.exe<br>
+you can download it [here](https://github.com/eightynine77/bulk-downloader/releases/latest)

-# how to use
+## how to use
 simply run the python script, paste the text file containing the download links, and the script will download all the files. the downloaded files will be stored in the folder named "bulk_downloads"

 ## note